 Board members will also take into account your employment record and multi-year income history.
 They like to see a record of consistent employment and a steadily increasing income.
 This can be a problem if you’re self-employed.
 In that case, you’ll most likely need at least three years of tax returns along with a notarized letter from your account for the board to see whether your income has gone up or down in that time.

-Calculating debt-to-income ratio
+Calculating the debt-to-income ratioCalculating the debt-to-income ratio

-To calculate your debt-to-income ratio, you must compute your total income and find the percentage your debts are of that total.
-For example, if you have a monthly income of $6,000 and monthly bills of $2,200 your debt-to-income ratio is 36%, as $2,200 is 36% of $6,000.
+To calculate your debt-to-income ratio, you must compute your total income and find the total percentage of your debts.
+For example, if you have a monthly income of $6,000 and monthly bills of $2,200, your debt-to-income ratio is 36%, as $2,200 is 36% of $6,000.

 Working out the financial requirements for buying a co-op can often be tricky.
 Hiring a qualified buyer’s agent can make things more comfortable and faster but even with that expect the buying process to take some time.